surma/surma.dev/content/things/react-redux-comlink.md

 }
 ```

 The reason for this is the nature of RPC. **Every method invocation is turned into a `postMessage()`** by Comlink and it has to wait for the worker to come back with a reply.
 This process is inherently asynchronous.
 The advantage is that we just moved all processing into the worker, away from the main thread.
-We can use the `remoteStore` the same we would `store`.
+We can use the `remoteStore` the same way we would `store`.
 We just have to remember to use `await` whenever we call a method.

 ### Problems

 As the interface shows, `subscribe()` expects a callback as a parameter.
 But functions can’t be sent via `postMessage()`, so this would throw.
 For this reason Comlink provides `proxy()`.
 Wrapping a value in **`proxy()` will cause Comlink to not send the value itself but a proxy instead**.
 So it’s like Comlink using itself.

-Another problem is `getState()` is expected to return a useful value synchronously, but Comlink has made it asynchronous.
+Another problem is that `getState()` is expected to return a value synchronously, but Comlink has made it asynchronous.
 To solve this we’ll have to get our hands dirty and keep a local copy of the most recent state value we have received.

-Let’s put all these little fixes in to a wrapper for `remoteStore`:
+Let’s put all these two fixes in a wrapper for `remoteStore`:

 ```js
 export default async function remoteStoreWrapper(remoteStore) {